 Doing the Digital Mums training

-The Social Media Marketing: Associate Programme, is designed for mums with marketing, PR and communications backgrounds and although I had worked in internal comms previously, I had been out of the workplace for six years.
+Advanced Diploma in Social Media Marketing, is designed for mums with marketing, PR and communications backgrounds and although I had worked in internal comms previously, I had been out of the workplace for six years.
 I felt terrified that everyone would be SO much better and know SO much more than I did.
 Confidence in myself and my professional abilities had all but dried up.
 But Digital Mums, as well as being a kick-ass strategic social media training company, is all about the community and you immediately feel part of a pretty special group of supportive women.
 The course is structured to take you through every part of designing a real social media campaign, you create, curate, analyse and refine with tutorial videos, written lessons and assignments along the way to keep you on track.

 The live learning aspect was the deal clincher for me in applying for this course.
 From the start you are paired with a real small business or charity and over the six months of the course you take over their channels and learn by doing, which we all know is THE best and easiest way to learn.
 I ran a brand awareness campaign for my programme partner, a small, niche recruitment agency struggling to attract candidates.
 Throwing myself into an industry I knew nothing about was a challenge and the workload felt, at times, overwhelming but remember I mentioned that community of supportive women?
-Another unique aspect of the Digital Mums experience is that you are put into a peer group of four or five amazing superwomen who go on the journey with you; you have weekly hangouts and daily (okay, almost minute-by-minute!) whatsapp chats; these women become your squad and you’ll wonder if you will ever make it through a day of work in the real world without messaging them!
+Another unique aspect of the Digital Mums experience is that you are put into a peer group of four or five amazing superwomen who go on the journey with you; you have weekly hangouts and daily (okay, almost minute-by-minute!)
+Whatsapp chats; these women become your squad and you’ll wonder if you will ever make it through a day of work in the real world without messaging them!

 There were definite highs and lows; tears and virtual high-fives from each one of us in my group along the way.
 At times the coursework: creating and curating content, assignments, client management, influencer engagement, scheduling, was all-consuming and there were moments I felt that I was drifting very far from the work-life balance I had hoped to achieve.
 But, in learning, as in life, you get out what you put in and I’m proud now that I pushed myself and achieved huge leaps in reach and engagement on my programme partner’s channels.